The Power of Transactional Funding in Real Estate Deals

 Receive the funds to purchase the property from the seller.

-Close Both Transactions
+Step 5: Close Both Transactions

 The first closing (A → B) occurs, where the investor buys the property using transactional funding.